 4. Jim Thorpe Kayaking and Lehigh River Rapids

 The Pocono Mountains region is bordered by two of Pennsylvania's mightiest rivers: the Delaware to the east and the Lehigh River to the west.
-The Lehigh River winds through the historic town of Jim Thorpe and the impressive Lehigh Gorge State Park, offering a challenging passage to adventurous paddlers, with fast-moving water and Class I to III rapids.
+The Lehigh River winds through the historic town of Jim Thorpe and the impressive Lehigh Gorge State Park, offering a challenging whitewater trips for adventurous paddlers, with fast-moving water and Class I to III rapids.

 Kayaking in Jim Thorpe is no ordinary paddling: the powerful flow and rocky bottom of the Lehigh River mean that you'll need to plan ahead and take safety precautions.
 For experienced whitewater paddlers planning your own trip, be sure to reference Pennsylvania Whitewater Regulations and Safety before setting out.
 Your equipment, including watercraft and life vest, must be designed for whitewater use, and don't forget your helmet!
 The Lehigh River Water Trail is managed by the Wildlands Conservancy, and launches can be accessed at Glen Onoko, Jim Thorpe, and Parryville.

 If you're new to whitewater rafting, book a Lehigh River outing with local experts who will show you the ropes and ensure that you have a safe and fun trip!
 Jim Thorpe River Adventures, Adventure Center at Whitewater Challengers, Pocono Whitewater, and Whitewater Rafting Adventures all offer trips that let paddlers take on the rapids at a pace that's comfortable for everyone.
-Opt for family-style rafting that ages 4 and up will love, or prepare to get soaked on an adrenaline-filled, full-force dam release ride.
+Opt for family-style rafting that ages four and up will love, prepare to get soaked on an adrenaline-filled, full-force dam release ride, or try inflatable kayaking.
 These liveries also provide fun beyond tube and raft rentals, with camping getaways, bike tours, zip lines, paintball and more.

 Paddler's Pro Tip:

 Respect the river!
 If you're planning your own trip along the Lehigh, be sure to follow whitewater safety regulations.
 Take the stress out of a whitewater excursion by booking a trip with one of the local outfitters above who can tailor your trip to your skill level and interests.
-Keystone Kayaking Academy in nearby Weissport offers American Canoe Association certified whitewater instruction along with the best gear on the market.
-For a calmer Jim Thorpe kayaking experience, head to nearby lakes and reservoirs at Mauch Chunk Lake Park or Beltzville State Park.
+For a calmer Jim Thorpe kayaking experience, head to nearby lakes and reservoirs at Mauch Chunk Lake Park or Beltzville State Park, both of which offer seasonal boat rentals.

 Lake Wallenpaupack